readthedocs/readthedocs.org/docs/user/automatic-redirects.rst

 Best practice: "permalink" your pages
 -------------------------------------

-You might be familiar with :term:`permalinks <permalink>` from blogging.
+You might be familiar with the concept of `permalinks`_ from blogging.
 The idea is that a blog post receives a unique link as soon as it's published and that the link does not change afterward.
 Incoming sources can reference the blog post even though the blog changes structure or the post title changes.